CarlosParis7/portfolio-v2/README.md

 # Start the development server
 npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ---
 *Designed and built by **[Carlos E. Paris](https://github.com/carlosparis)** - Founder & Product Engineer at Byte Labs.*